Sparsity regret bounds for individual sequences in online linear regression

-A natural assumption, which has already been extensively studied in the stochastic setting, is that there is a sparse linear combination $\bu^*$ (\ie, with $s \ll T/(\ln T)$ non-zero coefficients) which has a small cumulative square loss.
+A natural assumption, which has already been extensively studied in the stochastic setting, is that there is a sparse vector $\bu^*$ (i.e., with $s \ll T/(\ln T)$ non-zero coefficients) such that the linear combination $\bu^* \cdot \bphi$ has a small cumulative square loss.
 If the forecaster knew in advance the support $J(\bu^*) \eqdef \{j: u^*_j \neq 0\}$ of $\bu^*$, he could apply the same forecaster as above but only to the $s$-dimensional linear subspace $\bigl\{\bu \in \R^d: \forall j \notin J(\bu^*), u_j = 0 \bigr\}$.
 The regret bound of this ``oracle'' would be roughly of order $s \ln T$ and thus sublinear in $T$.
 Under this sparsity scenario, a sublinear regret thus seems possible, though, of course, the aforementioned regret bound $s \ln T$ can only be used as an ideal benchmark (since the support of $\bu^*$ is unknown).

 In this paper, we prove that a regret bound proportional to $s$ is achievable (up to logarithmic factors).
 In Corollary~\ref{cor:chapSparse-SRB-known-optimalbound} and its refinements (Corollary~\ref{cor:chapSparse-SRB-unknownBy-tauOptimal} and Theorem~\ref{thm:chapSparse-SRB-unknownByBphi}), we indeed derive regret bounds of the form